Why we should invest in the development of career attitudes

 The reasons are obvious:

-- People who have developed career attitudes show higher mevels of energy.
-Happy people perform better, show more initiative and tend to stay.
+- People who have developed career attitudes show higher levels of energy.
+Happy people perform better, show more initiative, and tend to stay.

-If you are a career coach, outplacer or an HR-professional, I have three tips for you:
+If you are a career coach, outplacement company or an HR-professional, I have three tips for you:

 - Make the development of individual career attitudes part of your coaching program/career management policy.

-- Organize workshops about career skills to make people aware of what they can do themselves.
+- Organize workshops about career management attitudes to make people aware of what they can do themselves.